 Your roof is a long-term investment and you’ll want to make that you keep on top of your roof maintenance.
 That being said, it is easy to make mistakes when it comes to trying to look after your own roof.
 If you have a new roof especially, caring for your roof should be a high priority on your long list of chores.
 Today, Powerdrive Roofing has 5 common mistakes that people make when it comes looking after to their roof.

 Keeping your roof clean is important when we talk about roof maintenance.
-Although it is important to keep your roof free of debris, lichen, moss, etc., because these things can cause damage and blockages to your roof and gutters.
-Unfortunately, High Pressure Cleaning isn’t always the best way to accomplish that, even though this is a service offered by Powerdrive Roofing, it is not something that is recommended to be done on a regular basis, nor is it recommended to be done by someone that is unskilled or un trained.
+Although it is important to keep your roof free of debris, lichen, moss, etc. because these things can cause damage and blockages to your roof and gutters.
+Unfortunately, High-Pressure Cleaning isn’t always the best way to accomplish that, even though this is a service offered by Powerdrive Roofing, it is not something that is recommended to be done on a regular basis, nor is it recommended to be done by someone that is unskilled or untrained.
 Water pressure that is too high can cause damage to your roof, especially terracotta roof tiles, it will remove a whole layer off.
-Terracotta roof tiles are already very porous and every time they are high pressure cleaned they become more venerable, this will accelerate the process of chemical delignification, you will also end up forcing water under the tiles if you do not hold the lance on the right angles causing damage to the structure and ceilings below, even possibly shorting out electrical sockets.
+Terracotta roof tiles are already very porous and every time roof cleaning is undertaken and they are high pressure cleaned they become more vulnerable, this will accelerate the process of chemical delignification, you will also end up forcing water under the tiles if you do not hold the lance on the right angles causing damage to the structure and ceilings below, even possibly shorting out electrical sockets.

 While it may not need to be a professional to gutters, it does take due diligence.
 One of the biggest most common mistakes people make regarding their roof is forgetting or neglecting to clean out the gutters regularly.
 Blocked gutters can lead to several roofing problems.
 All can be avoided by regularly cleaning out your gutters to prevent major roofing issues from affecting your home.